-3 This dollar amount excludes approximately \$5 million for PPL Electric Utilities' portion of the statewide evaluator ("SWE") costs that are not subject to the funding cap.
+&lt;sup>3 This dollar amount excludes approximately \$5 million for PPL Electric Utilities' portion of the statewide evaluator ("SWE") costs that are not subject to the funding cap.

-- Provide a portfolio cost recovery tariff mechanism. - Dedicate at least 50% of funds to incentives at the portfolio level. - Ensure the portfolio is cost-effective based on the total resource cost ("TRC") test and compliance with TRC guidance.4 - Include high-level plans to measure, evaluate, and verify the performance of individual programs and the Plan as a whole. - Allocate the cost of measures to the customer class that receives the benefit of those measures.
+- Offer at least one comprehensive program for residential customers and one comprehensive program for non-residential customers. - Provide a portfolio cost recovery tariff mechanism. - Dedicate at least 50% of funds to incentives at the portfolio level. - Ensure the portfolio is cost-effective based on the total resource cost ("TRC") test and compliance with TRC guidance. - Include high-level plans to measure, evaluate, and verify the performance of individual programs and the Plan as a whole. - Allocate the cost of measures to the customer class that receives the benefit of those measures.